plaintextaccounting/plaintextaccounting/src/index.md

 A rough comparison of the big three PTA apps' features. <!-- last updated: 2024-09 -->
 Corrections and suggestions are appreciated ([chat](https://matrix.to/#/#plaintextaccounting:matrix.org)).
-Third-party things are *italic*.
-Notable likely-to-be-made-to-work complementary tools are mentioned.
+Third-party things are *italic*. <!-- Of these, the notable likely-to-be-made-to-work ones are mentioned. -->

 |                          | Ledger                                                           | hledger                                                                                                                                                                              | Beancount
 |--------------------------|------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------